bburns/PyVoyager/README.md

 Targets larger than the field of view must be handled specially, as the blob and Hough detectors will pick up spurious features to center on.
 So a file `db/centering.csv` is set up to tell the centering routine when to turn centering off then back on after closest approach, based on the image name.
 This must be set up manually, and looks like this -

     planetCraftTargetCamera,centeringOff,centeringOn
-    NeptuneVoyager2NeptuneNarrow,C1127459,C1152407
+    Neptune-Voyager2-Neptune-Narrow,C1127459,C1152407
-    NeptuneVoyager2NeptuneWide,C1137509,C1140815
+    Neptune-Voyager2-Neptune-Wide,C1137509,C1140815
-    NeptuneVoyager2TritonNarrow,C1139255,C1140614
+    Neptune-Voyager2-Triton-Narrow,C1139255,C1140614

-This table is also used to tell the movie creation step to slow down the frames at closest approach.
-The alternative would be to base these steps more automatically on distance from the planet and angular radius, but that might be a future enhancement - it would also allow for more gradual slow-down and speed up around closest approach.
+The alternative would be to base this more automatically on distance from the planet and angular radius, but that might be a future enhancement - it would also allow for a gradual slow-down and speed up around closest approach.

 The PDS volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
 The resulting file (`db/files.csv`) looks like this: